Own-Data-Privateer/hoardy-adb/README.md

 - merge those small by-app backups back into full-system backups like those produced by `adb backup`,
 - and other similar things.

+In other words, `hoardy-mail` is a Swiss-army-knife-like utility for manipulating Android Backup files.

 Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.

 `hoardy-adb` will run on Linux and all other POSIX-compatible operating systems Python supports.
 The author also expects it will work fine on Windows, even though it was not tested there (do report an Issue if it does not).

+`hoardy-adb` was previously knows as `abarms`.

 # <span id="why"/>Why does `hoardy-adb` exists?